 French billionaire Bernard Arnault will likely surpass Jeff Bezos and Bill Gates to become the world’s richest person after announcing his luxury brands company is acquiring Tiffany & Co. in 2020, according to a report.

-The 70-year-old founder and chairman of French luxury giant LVMH – “the world’s largest maker of luxury goods” – is currently the richest person in Europe and the third richest in the world with a total net worth of $103 billion, according to the Bloomberg Billionaire Index.
+The 70-year-old chairman and CEO of French luxury giant LVMH – “the world’s largest maker of luxury goods” – is currently the richest person in Europe and the third richest in the world with a total net worth of $103 billion, according to the Bloomberg Billionaire Index.

 LVMH announced Monday it would be buying the New York-based jewelry giant for $16.2 billion, or $135 per share, in a deal that was expected to close midyear 2020.
 The group already owns luxury brands Louis Vuitton, Celine, Givenchy and more than 70 others.